tbpassin/gf4-project/gf4/doc/basics.rst

 column with a "bottom" and a "top".
 Items on the stack can be "pushed" upwards, "dropped" downwards, "rotated" and "swapped".
 These operations are illustrated in the next section.

+All operations that change data operate on the data in the stack bottom (the X position).
+All operations between two datasets, such as addition and correlation, use the X and Y positions (Y is the next position up from X);  the result of these operations only change data in the X position.

 The state of the stack can be viewed by using the *Help/ Show Stack* menu item in the main window.
 This opens a small window that shows the name of the dataset currently in each stack position.
 It is helpful to keep this window open while